List of mayors of Genoa

 The mayor of Genoa (Italian: sindaco di Genova) is an elected politician who, along with the Genoa City Council of 40 members, is accountable for the strategic government of the municipality of Genoa, Liguria, Italy.

-The current office holder is Marco Bucci, an independent who has been in charge since 27 June 2017.

 List of Mayors of Genoa

 Kingdom of Piedmont-Sardinia (1848-1861)

 In 1848 the Kingdom of Piedmont-Sardinia created the office of the Mayor of Genoa (Sindaco di Genova), chosen by Genoa citizens.

 Kingdom of Italy (1861-1946)

 In 1861 the Kingdom of Italy continued the previous office, chosen by the City council.

 In 1926, the Fascist dictatorship abolished mayors and City councils, replacing them with an authoritarian Podestà chosen by the National Fascist Party.

 Republic of Italy (1946-present)

-From 1945 to 1993, the Mayor of Genoa was chosen by the City council.
+From 1945 to 1993, the Mayor of Genoa was chosen by the City Council.